cabforum/servercert/docs/BR.md

 The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

-## B.2.
+## A.2.
 DNS TXT Methods

-### B.2.1.
+### A.2.1.
 DNS TXT Record Email Contact

 The DNS TXT record MUST be placed on the "`_validation-contactemail`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.

-### B.2.2.
+### A.2.2.
 DNS TXT Record Phone Contact
 The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.

-# APPENDIX C – Issuance of Certificates for .onion Domain Names
+# APPENDIX B – Issuance of Certificates for .onion Domain Names

 This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.

 1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.